-In addition to a bachelor's degree, financial managers typically have "five year or more of experience in another business or financial occupation, such as an accountant, auditor, securities sales agent, or financial analyst," per BLS.
+In addition to a bachelor's degree, financial managers typically have "5 years or more of experience in another business or financial occupation, such as an accountant, auditor, securities sales agent, or financial analyst," per BLS.
 But in managerial roles, they must combine that previous experience with leadership skills.
 In higher-level and executive positions, said Regis, "they need to be able to work with others while effectively explaining their recommendations or decisions to their non-finance colleagues and stakeholders."

 Along with professional experience, most upper-management positions in finance require an advanced degree or additional certification, such as the CFA.
 “A graduate degree in finance lets you learn more about some of the more specific or challenging finance topics, such as options, futures and other derivatives, which can then help you advance in those areas,” Regis said.

 For many Americans, financial literacy and capability remain elusive.
 According to a national report titled “Financial Capability in the United States 2016” by the FINRA Investor Education Foundation, “addressing the inequalities in financial capability requires a combination of far-sighted public policies and well-designed financial education programs.”

 The FINRA report states that financial education programs have been launched at:

 - Government agencies